neuralmagic/sparsify/README.md

 Where the values for each of the arguments follow these general rules:
 - EXPERIMENT_TYPE: one of `one-shot`, `training-aware`, or `sparse-transfer`; see the examples below for more details or the [CLI/API Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cli-api-guide.md).
 - USE_CASE: the use case you're solving for such as `image-classification`, `object-detection`, `text-classification`, a custom use case, etc. A full list of supported use cases for each Experiment type can be found [here](https://github.com/neuralmagic/sparsify/blob/main/docs/use-cases-guide.md).
 - MODEL: the model you want to sparsify which can be a model name such as `resnet50`, a stub from the [SparseZoo](https://sparsezoo.neuralmagic.com), or a path to a local model.
-For One-Shot, currently the model must be in an ONNX format.
+For One-Shot, currently, the model must be in an ONNX format.
 For Training-Aware and Sparse-Transfer, the model must be in a PyTorch format.
 More details on model formats can be found [here](https://github.com/neuralmagic/sparsify/blob/main/docs/models-guide.md).
-- DATA: the dataset you want to use to the sparsify the model.
+- DATA: the dataset you want to use to sparsify the model.
 This can be a dataset name such as `imagenette` or a path to a local dataset.
-Currently, One-Shot only supports NPZ formatted datasets.
+Currently, One-Shot only supports NPZ-formatted datasets.
 Training-Aware and Sparse-Transfer support PyTorch ImageFolder datasets for image classification, YOLOv5/v8 datasets for object detection and segmentation, and HuggingFace datasets for NLP/NLG.
 More details on dataset formats can be found [here](https://github.com/neuralmagic/sparsify/blob/main/docs/datasets-guide.md).
 - OPTIM_LEVEL: the desired sparsification level from 0 (none) to 1 (max).
 The general rule is that 0 is the baseline model, <0.3 only quantizes the model, 0.3-1.0 increases the sparsity of the model and applies quantization.
 More details on sparsification levels can be found [here](https://github.com/neuralmagic/sparsify/blob/main/docs/optim-levels-guide.md).

-#### Running One-Shot
+## Running One-Shot Experiments

 | Sparsity | Sparsification Speed | Accuracy |
 |----------|----------------------|----------|